 As I was getting ready to make my kids’ paper chain to countdown to Christmas, I was wishing for a little more.

-At Thanksgiving, we spend the whole month talking about being thankful and grateful – in part from this activity here.
+At Thanksgiving, we spend the whole month talking about being thankful and grateful with our Thankful turkey project.
 I missed having that conversation with my children each day.

-I decide to turn our regular paper chain in to a Kindness Countdown and filled it full of random acts of kindness.
+I decide to turn our regular paper chain in to a kindness Advent calendar and filled it full of random acts of kindness.

 This is what I came up with but by all means, make some random acts that fit with your family and vibe.